RebeccaRamalho/Chat_Bot/README.md

 ## 📖 Description

-This a chatbot made in **Vanilla javascript** that can answer my Cv questions.
+This is a chatbot made in **Vanilla javascript** that can answer my Cv questions.

 #### 🔬 Technologies